jbarroso/clean-code/README.md

 ## Common Monadic Forms
 * Asking a question about that argument.*boolean fileExists("miFile")*
-* Operating on that argument, tranforming and returning *InputStream fileOpen("miFile")*
+* Operating on that argument, transforming and returning *InputStream fileOpen("miFile")*
 * Events to alter the state of the system.

 Try to avoid other forms.